vitaliiorlov/omarchy-on-cachyos/README.md

 # omarchy-on-cachyos

-UPDATE: The install script for Omarchy 3.0+ is incompatible with omarchy-on-cachyos and will require a full rewrite of the install-omarchy-on-cachyos shell script.
-In the mean time, the install script has been modified to install Omarchy 2.1.2 from an included tar.gz archive.
-This will successfully install Omarchy.
-Then, the user can run Omarchy Update after install to update to the latest post 3.0 version.
+UPDATE 1-October-2025: The install script has been updated to support Omarchy 3.0+ out of the box.

 ## 1. Introduction